 We are excited to have you join us!
 Please bookmark this page for future reference (it is only for registered participants and is not linked from the rest of the YNY website).
 Below is key information for participants, and we will continue to update this page as more information becomes available:

-CHECK-IN: YNY Check-in will open at 8:00 AM on Sunday, December 23rd at the Pupik Information Center in the Lobby of the 14th Street Y (344 East 14th Street between 1st and 2nd Avenues).
-We advise participants to arrive between 8:00AM and 8:45AM so that we can get you checked in time for an 8:45 AM orientation (don’t worry – the orientation is optional!) and programs starting at 9:45AM.
-We also encourage 6-Day Registrants to check in at the Saturday Night Opening Tantshoyz Dance Party.
+CHECK-IN (6-Day Registrants): We encourage 6-Day Registrants to check in at the Opening Tantshoyz Dance Party on Saturday night, December 23rd.
+You may also check-in beginning at 8:00 AM on Sunday, December 24th at the Pupik Information Center in the Lobby of the 14th Street Y (344 East 14th Street between 1st and 2nd Avenues).
+We advise participants to arrive between 8:00AM and 8:45AM so that we can get you checked in time for an 8:45 AM orientation (don’t worry if you can’t make it that early – the orientation is optional!) and programs starting at 9:45AM.

 DAILY SCHEDULE: Almost everything during the day will happen at our hub of the 14th Street Y and the practically-adjacent Town and Village Synagogue.
 A full schedule of daytime classes and workshops is available by clicking here.
 Evening events will be held at a variety of locations, check the website for information.